rscherrer/ExplicitGenomeSpeciation/cluster/README.md

 # Clone the repository

-Enter the cluster.
 Navigate to where you want the repository to be.
 Then, type:

 ```{bash}
 git clone https://github.com/rscherrer/ExplicitGenomeSpeciation